agerwitz/ultimate-guide-to-bosh/README.md

 ![zookeeper-deployment-google](images/zookeeper-deployment-google.png)

 Never used VMWare vSphere before?
-Here is the command for deploying a five ESXi virtual machines using a concept of persistent disks, on any cluster of physical servers in the world.
+Here is the command for deploying a five ESXi virtual machines using a concept of persistent disks on any cluster of physical servers in the world.
 And they will be Zookeeper:

 ```
 > bosh deploy manifests/zookeeper.yml
 ```

-In VMWare vCenter your deployment will not specifically look like anything. vSphere is a crazy mess to me.
+In VMWare vCenter, your deployment will not specifically look like anything. vSphere is a crazy mess to me.

-For sure there are distinctions in deploying any system to any infrastructure that need to be made, but the command above is valid and will work once we have a running BOSH director configured with a CPI.
+There are distinctions in deploying any system to any infrastructure that need to be made, but the command above is valid and will work once we have a running BOSH director configured with a CPI.
 That's fantastic.

 # Instances